replicatedhq/replicated-docs/docs/intro-replicated.md

 For customers that do not have an existing cluster, you can include a kURL installer to provision an embedded cluster, and then KOTS installs the application.
 For more information about kURL, see [kURL](#kurl).

-Air gap installation are supported by KOTS and kURL.
+Air gap installations are supported by KOTS and kURL.

 KOTS installs the Replicated admin console and the kots CLI on a cluster that lets customers manage the application, in addition to helping deploy the application and upgrades.
 For more information, see [Admin Console](#admin-console) and [kots CLI](#kots-cli).